PTAssembler Documentation

 2(i4) 2 control points are shared with image number 4

 At the bottom of this screen are fields where you can enter and/or modify image parameters such as yaw, pitch and roll.
-Panorama Tools needs to know the Yaw, Pitch and Roll (describing the orientation of the camera) for each image before it can stitch them together.
+The stitching engine needs to know the Yaw, Pitch and Roll (describing the orientation of the camera) for each image before it can stitch them together.

 In the unlikely event that you know the Yaw, Pitch and Roll values for your images, you can manually fill in these fields and click the 'update selected' button.
 If you don't know the these values, they can be very accurately estimated later using the optimizer.

-If three or more images selected you can choose to interpolate yaw and/or pitch and/or roll parameters for selected images.
+Interpolating position parameters.
+In some cases, the images in your project may not have enough detail (e.g. featureless blue sky) for you (or a control point picker plugin program) to assign control points.
+In this case you can use PTAssembler's interpolation feature to automatically estimate the correct position (yaw, pitch and roll) parameters based on the position of other images in the project for which the position can be determined by the optimizer.
+With three or more images selected you can choose to interpolate yaw and/or pitch and/or roll parameters for selected images.
 Right-click on the image list and select the "Interpolate Yaw, Pitch and Roll Between Images" menu option to activate this feature.
-This is useful for projects where one or more images contain no control points (e.g. images consisting entirely of featureless blue sky) but the images were captured using a consistent (or roughly consistent) method so that the differences in yaw, pitch and roll between images are similar.
+This works best when the images were captured using a consistent (or roughly consistent) method so that the differences in yaw, pitch and roll between images are similar.

 For example, if you capture a sequence of 7 images from left to right and image #3 contains no control points, but is in between image #2 and #4, then you can use this feature to interpolate the yaw value for image #3.
 Yaw, pitch and/or roll values can be interpolated for multiple images simultaneously, and there are two different interpolation methods.
 The first method ("Interpolate between first and last selected") will interpolate values for all images selected except for the first and last selected images.
 The second method ("Interpolate all images without control points") will only create values for images that do not contain any control points.
 PTAssembler uses the first and last images selected that contain control points as the values between which to interpolate.
 Note that using this setting the images to be interpolated need not be in between the images that contain control points.